 This is an opinion of the Commissioner of Administration issued pursuant to section 13.072 of Minnesota Statutes, Chapter 13 - the Minnesota Government Data Practices Act.
 It is based on the facts and information available to the Commissioner as described below.

-Note: In 2013 the Legislature enacted 13.356 which classifies as private certain personal contact and online account information.
+Notes: In 2013 the Legislature enacted Minnesota Statutes, section 13.356 which classifies as private certain personal contact and online account information.

 Facts and Procedural History:

 Pursuant to Minnesota Statutes, Chapter 13, what is the classification of the data when they are not collected, created, received, maintained, or disseminated by the City of Buffalo, but are collected and maintained by GovDelivery, a privately owned and operated software service company, for the purpose of transferring important city alerts and notifications to registrants on behalf of the City?

 Pursuant to Minnesota Statutes, Chapter 13, government data are public unless otherwise classified.
 (Minnesota Statutes, section 13.03, subdivision 1.)

 In her opinion request, Ms. Mogen discusses that the City contracts with GovDelivery, a non-governmental entity.
 The Commissioner has not seen the contract.
 Ms. Mogen’s description of the contractual relationship is that GovDelivery monitors the City’s website and sends out email updates and alerts to individual subscribers.
 To provide this service on behalf of the City, GovDelivery collects and maintains certain subscriber information, including email addresses and cellular telephone numbers.